 Every Few months I notice the following Saga repeats.
 I face a challenge where I need to programmatically manage security aspects of Azure DevOps resources (like Repository, Pipeline, Environment etc.).
 I do lookup the Azure DevOps REST API documentation, realize that the Permissions & Security API’s are notoriously complicated and inadequately documented.
-So, I begin with F8 to kick off the Development tools for Browser and intercepting HTTP requests.
+So, I begin with F12 to kick off the Development tools for Browser and intercepting HTTP requests.
 Trying to guess what’s payloads are exchanged and try to come up with appropriate HTTP requests myself.
 However strange it might sound, usually this method works for me (actually worked almost all the time).
 But it’s a painful and time-consuming process.
 Recently I had to go through this process one more time and I promised to myself that once I am done, I will write a Blog post about it and put the code in a GitHub repository – so next time I will save myself some time & pain.
 That’s exactly what this post is all about.

 Security & Permission REST API

-As I have said, the security REST API is relatively complicated and to inadequately documented.
+As I have said, the security REST API is complicated and inadequately documented.
 Typically, each family of resources (work items, Git repositories, etc.) is secured using a different namespace.
 The first challenge is to find out the namespace IDs.

 Tokens are arbitrary strings representing resources in Azure DevOps.
 Token format differs per resource type; however, hierarchy and separator characters are common between all tokens.
 Now, where do you find these tokens format?
 Well, I mostly find them by intercepting the Browser HTTP payloads.
-To save me from future efforts, I have created a .net Object model around the security namespace IDs, permissions and tokens – so when I consume those libraries, I can ignore these lower level elements and have a higher order APIs to manage permissions.
-You can look into the GitHub repository to learn about it.
+To save me from future efforts, I have created a .net Object model around the security namespace IDs, permissions and tokens – so when I consume those libraries, I can ignore these lower-level elements and have a higher order APIs to manage permissions.
+You can investigate the GitHub repository to learn about it.
 However, just to make it more fun to use, I have spent a bit time to create a Manifest file (Yes, stolen from Kubernetes world) where I can get my future job done only by writing YAML files – as oppose to .net/C# codes.

 Instructions to use